Last Updated on 28 August 2024 by Cycloscope

 However, knowing for certain when and where to go to attend a Gule Wamkulu or other similar traditional ceremonies is almost impossible.

-The best option is to visit Kugoni Project at Mua Mission, here is the largest collection of Malawian ritual art in the world, here their site (or rather “sites” since they have three).
+The best option is to visit the Kugoni Project at Mua Mission, here is the largest collection of Malawian ritual art in the world, here is their site (or rather “sites” since they have three).
 If you do not have the opportunity to pass by there, you can try to contact them for information.

 Kugoni and Mua Mission also organize a large festival every year in the second half of August.
 Although it is not a real traditional festival, the Kugoni Festival is an excellent opportunity to attend various traditional dances.